niehusst/the-dump/_posts/2022-4-24-The-Government-is-Not-Your-Friend.md

 advocating for people to stop voting; we shouldn't throw away what little power we are given.

 Human rights have always come second to business profit in the U.S., and I am deeply saddened by the high probability that they will forever.

+**Edit:**

+A minor clarification; the purpose of this post (aside from fun) is to bring the ideas of U.S. nationalism, pride, and patriotism down a few pegs, and to present some perspectives of American history that aren't often mentioned in school history books.

+While the U.S. government is far from perfect (see above article), there are good parts of it.
+Civil rights in the U.S. have come a long way since the founding of the nation, and are better than those in some other nations.
+I'm not saying every aspect or member of the U.S. government is corrupt, what I am saying is that our history is far from clean (even in recent years) and we as citizens need to be vocal and active to keep pushing our flawed system in the right direction.
+We can't rest on our laurels, not only because many Americans don't have symbolic laurels to rest on, but because silence and inaction let the worse parts of the government regain lost ground.